Phil Orsi: Early career

 Orsi started up his band Phil Orsi & The Little Kings in 1962.
 The original line-up consisted of John Jackson on horns, Clark Dufay on lead guitar, Steve Hamilton on drums and himself on bass guitar.
 They played many clubs, bars and halls in Chicago area and neighboring states.
 They recorded a number of singles on local Chicago labels such as USA Records.
 The name of the band came from the comic strip "The Little King" created by Otto Soglow.
 The band wore patches of the character on their band jackets.

 The band's single "Sorry (I Ran All the Way Home)" was listed as one of Billboard's "Spotlights" in August 1966.
 The following year, the group recorded a Larry Nestor song "Loving on Borrowed Time" for the Wise World Record label, that Orsi founded with Otis Clay.
-The single became a Northern Soul favorite in British dance clubs.
+The single became a Northern soul favorite in British dance clubs.
 Orsi met band manager and booking agent Carl Bonafede at the Vogue Ballroom in Chicago when Bonafede was first managing the Fabulous Centuries whose band members included Carl Giammarese and Nick Fortuna.

-Orsi later had a band called the Uni-beats' and recorded singles on local Chicago labels like Scarlott Records.
+Orsi later had a band called the Uni-beats and recorded singles on local Chicago labels such as Scarlott Records.
 Later on he became part of local act The Thunderbirds.
-The group had releases on The Delaware and Ivanhoe labels which were subdivisions of Mercury Records a Chicago- based recording label.
+The group had releases on The Delaware and Ivanhoe labels, which were subdivisions of Mercury Records a Chicago- based recording label.
 The Thunderbirds (from Chicago) had a line-up of John Russo on drums, Coy Lowehorne on lead guitar, Ken Hoffman on keyboards, Cal Clemons on horns and Orsi on bass guitar.

 Orsi later fronted a Chicago-area band called Happiness Is alongside Stan Tuma, Tony Pettinato, Jack Souligny, Larry Weimer Jim Beldo, Dino Day and Phil Orsi.
 They did shows with Chicago DJ, Dick Biondi, including a show at the Aire Crown Theater starring Andy Williams and Henry Mancini.
 Happiness Is also did shows with many big name acts including: The Coasters, The Platters, Chubby Checker, Bill Haley and The Comets and others.
 They were together for about seven years and played the Chicago club circuit and surrounding states.
 They recorded and released songs on the local Banner Records label in Chicago.